Method and Style:

 David Stanwood’s thorough thinking, calculating, and testing of his Balanceweight System and New Touchweight Metrology nudged the entire trade to better understand and better apply principles of physics and geometry to their piano action work.
 In particular, I have found his concept of balanceweight (halfway between downweight and upweight) to be useful.

-The second influence came from Bruce Stevens, with his stack-of-two-weights approach, shifting my process from manipulating two sets of weights and the prospective key weight (a process of picking up and putting down over and over that really asked for a third hand) to just picking and adding the pairing weight with one hand and positioning the key weight with the other.
-Brilliant.
+The second influence came from Bruce Stevens, with his stack-of-two-weights approach, shifting my process from manipulating two sets of gram weights and the prospective key weight (a process of picking up and putting down over and over that really asked for a third hand) to just picking and adding the pairing weight with one hand and positioning the key weight with the other.
+Brilliant!

 The Grandwork Weighoff Kit supports two common styles of weighoff with this method.
 The first works for pianos with a consistent downweight, often around 50g.
 In this style, the pairing weight decreases 1g for every 1g rise in upweight (20g upweight + 30g pairing weight = 50g downweight, 21g upweight + 29g pairing weight = 50g downweight, and so forth).

 The other style provides more downweight in the bass and less in the treble, relating downweight to hammer weight and guided by a balanceweight chosen to offer user-friendly collaboration between each note’s readiness to play and its push-back to the player as played.
-In this style, downweight decreases by 2g for every 1g increase in upweight (34g pairing weight + 20g upweight = 54g downweight + 20g upweight ÷ 2 = 37g balanceweight, 32g pairing weight + 21g upweight = 53g downweight + 21g upweight ÷ 2 = 37g balanceweight, and so forth).
+In this style, the pairing weight decreases by 2g for every 1g increase in upweight (34g pairing weight + 20g upweight = 54g downweight + 20g upweight ÷ 2 = 37g balanceweight, 32g pairing weight + 21g upweight = 53g downweight + 21g upweight ÷ 2 = 37g balanceweight, and so forth).

 Working from bass to treble, one style produces the same downweight throughout, while the other offers incrementally lower downweights.
 But the key is that both styles feature incrementally rising upweights, a consistency lacking in traditional weighoff.
 And for ease of execution, you don't have to plot switches in downweight and upweight, just use the pair that gives the easiest-to-read symptoms.
 They will automatically produce a consistent transition from bass to treble.